SiPAyi/SiPAyi/README.md

 ### About Me

-- 🔭 I’m currently working on my Online Marketing Website ...
+- 🔭 I’m currently working on my Drone Project ...
-- 🌱 I’m currently learning Web develepment, Robotics...
+- 🌱 I’m currently learning Robotics, Machine Learning...
 - 👯 I’m looking to collaborate on the concept "make the earth better place to leave"
-- 🤔 I’m looking for help with developing my website
+- 🤔 I’m looking for help with building robots
 - 💬 Ask me about webdevelopment, arduino
 - 📫 How to reach me: [Twitter](https://twitter.com/Sai20994019), [LinkedIn](https://www.linkedin.com/in/sipayi/)
 - 😄 Pronouns: saik,